vic/flake-file/README.md

 #### `default` template

-The default template is a more basic, explicit setup.
+A more basic, explicit setup.

 ```nix
 # See templates/default